Paris Colonial Exposition: History

 Politically, France hoped the exposition would paint its colonial empire in a beneficial light, showing the mutual exchange of cultures and the benefit of France's efforts overseas.
 This would thus negate German criticisms that France was "the exploiter of colonial societies [and] the agent of miscegenation and decadence".
 The exposition highlighted the endemic cultures of the colonies and downplayed French efforts to spread its own language and culture abroad, thus advancing the notion that France was associating with colonised societies, not assimilating them.

 The Colonial Exposition provided a forum for the discussion of colonialism in general and of French colonies specifically.
 French authorities published over 3,000 reports during the six-month period and held over 100 congresses.
 The exposition served as a vehicle for colonial writers to publicise their works, and it created a market in Paris for various ethnic cuisines, particularly North African and Vietnamese.
 Filmmakers chose French colonies as the subjects of their works.
 The Permanent Colonial Museum (today the Cité nationale de l'histoire de l'immigration) opened at the end of the exposition.
 The colonial service experienced a boost in applications.

 26 territories of the empire participated in the Colonial Exposition Issue of postage stamps issued in conjunction with the Exposition.

+The Palestine Pavilion

+The Palestine (Eretz Israel in Hebrew) pavilion.

+The British Empire could not present or erect any pavilions of its colonial positions.
+The only pavilion that was thus associated with the British was the Palestine pavilion (in Hebrew the Eretz Israel pavilion).
+Designed by the French architect Georges Wybo, the pavilion was inspired by Rachel's tomb.The exhibition exposed the Yishuv's industrial and cultural progress.
+One room showcased models of the Hebrew University of Jerusalem, the Ruthenberg power plant, photographs of Tel Aviv as well as industrial and agricultural goods.
+The second room showed the history of the yishuv, showing the history of the development and the various organizations involved.
+In addition to those rooms were expositions of furniture, fabrics and books.
+There was also an art exhibition in which the artists, Yitzhak Frenkel, Moshe Castel, Sionna Tagger and others exposed their paintings.

 The Dutch colonial pavilion fire incident

 The Dutch colonial pavilion in the Exposition.
-This pavilion burned down in a fire on June 28, 1931, destroying some important collections.
+This pavilion burned down in a fire on 28 June 1931, destroying some important collections.